Greece Property Notebook

 New Housing Support Measures Set to Boost Greece’s Real Estate Market

+New housing measures are set to boost Greek real estate, and the package's effects on the structural framework are broader than the affordability headlines suggest.
 Greece launched its most ambitious housing support package in decades in 2025, committing roughly €1 billion in direct rental subsidy for nearly 950,000 households alongside a wider tax-incentive framework aimed at unlocking renovation and new-build supply.
-The headline reads as a domestic affordability response, which it is.
-The under-reported piece is that the package has materially shifted the structural framework that international and domestic prime buyers operate within — and not always in the directions the architects of the package intended.

 Greece's prime-residential market has been on a multi-year run, and the price moves have stretched the affordability ceiling for younger Athenian and Thessalonikian households.
-The Bank of Greece, the Ministry of National Economy, and the cabinet's housing committee designed the 2025 package to address that affordability problem directly: a combination of rental subsidies, conversion incentives for vacant or commercial-to-residential property, and tax structure adjustments around long-let residential.
+The Bank of Greece, the Ministry of National Economy, and the cabinet's housing committee designed the 2025 package to address that affordability problem directly through rental subsidies, conversion incentives for vacant or commercial-to-residential property, and tax structure adjustments around long-let residential.

 What the package actually contains